kabilesh-c/404IQFound/README.md

 **Learn by Testing Yourself!**

 404IQFound is a web-based quiz application that lets you challenge your knowledge across multiple categories and modes.
-It features:</n
+It features:
 - Practice and Timed modes (15 seconds per question)
 - Randomized question pools
 - Hints to eliminate incorrect options